Can't Get or Keep an Erection?

 If the issue is primarily medical, improvement can be relatively quick — sometimes within two or three appointments once a clear plan is in place.

-Where a relationship is involved, I may recommend one or two sessions with your partner as part of the work.
+Where a relationship is involved, I may recommend some sessions with your partner as part of the work.

 For many men, erectile dysfunction can be resolved — particularly when underlying causes are addressed rather than symptoms alone.